Monday, 28 December 2009

 Wednesday, 29 July 2009

 The greeneyed monster has become a silver eyed one.
 Yesterday more time sorting garden.
 I restored an eye to the Yew Monster.
 It had a copper cymbal as an eye - to become a green eyed monster - but after six years the neck began to wither and I was advised it was being poisoned by the copper.
-Its removal has led to the hedge recovering.
-So now it has a hubcap for an eye.

 One of the sculptures , made by young offenders in Bristol, on show in the Horsepower exhibition at Horseworld near Bristol, has started to fall apart after a few days through over enthusiastic audience interaction.
 It is agreed to move it into the workshop for greater superivision.
 It is mainly papier mache and delicate.